-Although the prediction accuracy provides support that the radiomic features are predictive, we are limited in the interpretation of these features.
-For instance, skewness can be interpreted that the matrix of pixels is not symmetrically distributed.
+Although the model accuracy supports the idea that the radiomic features are predictive, we are limited in the medical interpretation of these features.
+For instance, high skewness indicates that the intensities in the region of interest are not symmetrically distributed.
 This may indicate inhomogeneous interactions of electromagnetic radiation with the liver tissue, but the cause of the inhomogeneity is not well understood.
 Hence, although our study can assess the performance of a survival model, the features determined to be predictive require future studies to understand how they can be descriptive of the pathophysiology of metastases.

 Conclusion

 We have developed a time-dependent survival prediction model utilizing radiomic features from CT scans and an AI random survival forest.
-The model was able to achieve C-indices greater than previous studies utilizing radiomic features from the liver parenchyma and tumor volume.
+The model was able to achieve C-indices greater than previous studies utilizing radiomic features from the liver parenchyma and tumor volume or with dosimetric data.
 The resulting model may be applied in future studies to aid in prognostic decision making.
 Radiomic features determined to be predictive may be investigated in the future to understand structural changes reflected in radiomic observations in the CT scan to provide new directions for clinician analysis of liver texture.

 References: